Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Namespaces

-We changed the namespaces from `Innoactive.Hub.Training` to `Innoactive.Creator` and from `Innoactive.Hub.Training.Editors` to `Innoactive.CreatorEditor`.
+We have changed the namespaces from `Innoactive.Hub.Training` to `Innoactive.Creator` and from `Innoactive.Hub.Training.Editors` to `Innoactive.CreatorEditor`.
 This way, we removed remnants of the old name of our product to match our code to our branding.

 ## Entities